Rabbit's Foot Fern (Davallia fejeensis) Care Indoors, Propagation and Problems

 Wilting leaves

 Wilting leaves in Rabbit's Foot Fern is an indication of overcrowding in the current pot.
-Repot the Fern into a larger pot or divide it up for more plants.
+Repot the fern into a larger pot or divide it up for more plants.
 Take care not to bury the rhizomes under the soil as it can lead to rotting.

 Isolated brown and yellow leaves